Forget Management Fads – It's Simply a Case of Putting Trust in Your People

-How we built a management style based on Henry Ford and World War 1
+How we built a management style based on Henry Ford and WWI

 The first MBA programme started at Harvard in 1908, though there had been business and government schools in Europe for 90 years before that.
 Bit-by-bit what we now experience as a flood tide of management literature came from that source.
 As have management fads.